 It’s spring!
-And that means it’s time for some spring clean up of the home exterior and landscaping.
-I’m sharing a free printable checklist and sharing what we’ve done to get our patio and yard ready for the spring.
+And that means it’s time for the annual Outdoor Spring Cleaning!
+Today, I’m giving you this free printable outdoor spring cleaning checklist and sharing what we’ve done to get our patio and yard ready for the spring.

-I don’t know about you, but I find spring outdoor spring clean up totally overwhelming and honestly the tasks aren’t the most fun for me.
-But they feel so good done and it feels even better to check everything off of a list (it can’t be just me that loves checklists!).
-So this year I partnered with WORX to put together a spring clean up checklist and share how I’m getting the job done.
+I don’t know about you, but I find spring outdoor spring cleaning totally overwhelming and honestly the tasks aren’t the most fun for me.
+But they feel so good done and it feels even better to check everything off of a list (it can’t be just me that loves a checklist!).
+So this year I partnered with WORX to put together a spring cleaning checklist and share how I’m getting the job done.
 They sent along their WORX HydroShot 40V for me to test out and help get some of the heavy cleaning done (spoiler- it’s so darn handy!).
 From power washing decks to weeding the gardens, cleaning patio furniture and filling planters- this was a busy weekend!

 Now that you have a checklist… let’s clean up!